valory-xyz/autonomous-fund/audit/packages_balancer.md

 ./pkg/pool-weighted/contracts/lbp/LiquidityBootstrappingPool.sol:318:     * @dev When calling updateWeightsGradually again during an update, reset the start weights to the current weights, ./pkg/pool-utils/contracts/controllers/ManagedPoolController.sol:150:    function updateWeightsGradually( ./pkg/pool-utils/contracts/controllers/ManagedPoolController.sol:161:        IControlledManagedPool(pool).updateWeightsGradually(startTime, endTime, endWeights);

-From here `pool` must be the address of the contract where the function updateWeightsGradually is implemented.
+From here `pool` variable must be the address of the contract where the function updateWeightsGradually is implemented.
 Accordingly, it should be a contract ManagedPool.sol.
-Accordingly, it cannot be ./pkg/pool-weighted/contracts/WeightedPool.sol.
+Accordingly, it cannot be WeightedPool.sol (./pkg/pool-weighted/contracts/WeightedPool.sol).

 /**
  * @dev Basic Weighted Pool with immutable weights.